I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 How Much Cranberry Juice Would It Take?

-The cranberry juice you find at the grocery store contains less than 1mg of PACs per serving, often closer to 0.1mg in cranberry cocktail products that are mostly water and sugar.
+The cranberry juice you find at the grocery store contains less than 1 mg of PACs per serving, often closer to 0.1 mg in cranberry cocktail products that are mostly water and sugar.

 To reach the 36mg clinical threshold from juice alone, you'd need to drink roughly 32 ounces of pure unsweetened cranberry juice every single day.
+That's a lot of pee.
+And unsweetened cranberry is punishingly tart.
+Consequently most commercial cranberry juice contains a boatload of added sweeteners that can disrupt the vaginal microbiome and feed yeast.

 The Bioavailability Problem